 Malachi

 Malachi, which means "My messenger", focuses largely on the corruption of the priests, the neglect of God's Temple, and the personal sins of the people.
-He was sent as a prophet sometime between 450 - 425 BC to Jerusalem at a time when the spiritual zeal of the people was at a low.
+He was sent as a prophet sometime between 450 - 425 BC, about 2,400 years ago, to Jerusalem at a time when the spiritual zeal of the people was at a low.

 The Bible's book of Malachi is the last book of the twelve minor prophets, and the last book in the Old Testament.
 Malachi ends his book with a prophecy concerning the coming Messiah and his forerunner, who was John the Baptist (called Elijah).
 In this way, the Old Testament ends looking toward what God would do in the New Testament.